CloudClub-uoft/cloud-club-website/docs/DATABASE.md

 8. Run `npm i` in the command line to install all packages.

-9. Run at the root of the repository: `npx db-migrate up --config .\database\database.json`
+9. Run at the root of the repository: `npx db-migrate up --config .\database\database.json` The .env file is necessary to execute this step.

 10. Refresh the phpmyadmin page to ensure that there are new tables inside it.
 (Fig 4.)